-To deploy your Function project, first change to the root directory of your DX project.
+To deploy your Salesforce Functions project, first change to the root directory of your DX project.
 Then use

 sf deploy functions with the org alias that fits your use case (scratch, sandbox, or production org).
 Note that the org must be already associated with a compute environment, otherwise the deploy will not succeed.

-The deploy command will build and deploy your Function to Salesforce Functions, and configure the Function to be public.
-It can take several minutes to deploy Functions to Salesforce Functions.
+The deploy command will build and deploy your function to your compute environment and configure the function to be public.
+It can take several minutes to deploy your functions to Salesforce Functions.

 Initial deployments can take longer because you are uploading the full container image.
-Be aware of any network bandwidth restrictions (e.g. VPN or network security restrictions) you might have before deploying Functions.
+Be aware of any network bandwidth restrictions (e.g. VPN or network security restrictions) you might have before deploying your functions.